Texas Children's Hospital: History

 In 1940, the Texas Medical Center was first chartered as a set district.
-Texas Children's Foundation is formed to gain support to build a children's hospital and 6 acres were set aside for the planned hospital.
+Texas Children's Foundation was formed to gain support to build a children's hospital and 6 acres were set aside for the planned hospital.
 Groundbreaking for the new building was held in May 1951.

 As the hospital was being built, hospital leaders established a relationship with the Baylor College of Medicine to allow students to be taught at the new hospital.
 The original Texas Children's Hospital was planned to have 3 floors and 106 beds.

 Texas Children's Hospital was first opened on February 1, 1954, creating the first children's hospital in Texas.
 From the start in 1954, physician-in-chief Russell Blattner, established a new policy that at least one parent may be with a child during a hospital stay, setting a standard for parental visitation now commonly seen at children's hospitals around the world.

 In 1962, Texas Children's Hospital partnered with St. Luke's Episcopal Hospital to open up the Texas Heart Institute.
 Years later Texas Children's Hospital separated from the Texas Heart Institute instead establishing their own pediatric cardiology program.

 Over the years, patient numbers at Texas Children's Hospital continuously increased.
 The hospital completed a $149-million expansion in 1989 that constructed two new buildings; the West Tower and the Wallace Tower.
 In addition to the new buildings, the hospital also renovated the main building known as the Abercrombie Building.

 On September 21, 1971, the patient known as "Bubble Boy," David Vetter was born at the Texas Children's Hospital.
 Vetter was immediately placed into a sterile "bubble" because of his SCID diagnosis.
 The boy lived in the hospital throughout his life before being discharged a few years later.
 Eventually he went to the Dana–Farber Cancer Institute for an experimental stem cell transplant, but died days later after contracting Epstein–Barr from the marrow, which had been undetectable in the pre-transplant screening.